mcvoid/mcvoid.github.io/content/docs/player-guide/classes/_index.md

 At 6th level a thief gains proficiency in deciphering languages and may gain skill mastery in it at later levels.

 #### Trait: Scroll Use
 At 8th Level a Thief can attempt to cast scrolls of spells as an action.
-To do so requires a Charisma check DC 10 + tier of the spell.
+To do so requires a Charisma check DC 5 + spell of the spell.
 At 10th level they are proficient in scroll use and so may apply their proficiency bonus to the check.
+Use the Mage or Cleric spell list to determine spell level.

 ##### Table 24: Thief Abilities by Level